ers163718188-ux/Question-asking-app/README.md

 # This-app-is-for:
-kids who like or want to solve puzzles🧐 and much like boost up their brain or wanna do iq test but this app is mainly for young people who want to play iq games between their studies to not get bored 🥱
+kids who like or want to solve puzzles🧐 and much more like boost up their brain or wanna do iq test but this app is mainly for young people who want to play iq games between their studies to not get bored 🥱

 # IF ANY KIND OF PROBLEM OR SUGGESTIONS JUST EMAIL ME ON:ers163718188@gmail.com